 - maintain records of all the telemarketing campaigns and preserve them up to 3 years.

-Therefore, any telemarketing company must adjust to the rules of the country where they choose to operate.
-We recommend that you research those restrictions to make sure your call center does not violate any laws.
-Otherwise, you put yourself at serious risk.
+Therefore, any telemarketing company must adjust to the rules and regulations of the country where they choose to operate.
+We recommend that you research those restrictions to make sure your call center does not violate legal telemarketing hours or other laws.

 How to stay out of trouble?